Arlo Essential Wire-Free Home Security System (3-Camera Kit)

 Overview

-The system targets a broad audience: tech-comfortable homeowners who want reliable security without an electrician, renters who can't drill into walls for cable runs, and anyone upgrading from a single-camera setup who needs coordinated multi-camera coverage.
+The system targets a broad audience: tech-comfortable homeowners who want, perhaps as part of a broader home security strategy, professional-grade security without an electrician, renters who can't drill into walls for cable runs, and anyone upgrading from a single-camera setup who needs coordinated multi-camera coverage.
 It pairs seamlessly with Amazon Alexa and Google Assistant for voice control, and the companion Arlo app — available on iOS and Android — provides a clean, unified dashboard for all three cameras.

 At its core, the Essential Kit is a gateway product.
 The free Arlo Basic plan provides live viewing and a limited event clip window, while the Arlo Secure subscription unlocks continuous recording, extended cloud storage, package and vehicle detection, and emergency response features.
 That subscription dependency is worth weighing carefully before you buy, and we'll examine it in detail throughout this review.